NinadJog/haskell-misc-problems/README.md

 7. State monad, passing both odd & even lists as part of the state
 8. State monad, passing one list as the state and the other as the result
 9. Return type of function is Data.Map instead of tuple

+All these solutions appear in the file [SplitOddEven.hs](SplitOddEven.hs)

 ## Other Solutions (TBD)